Dapprima/flutter-images-gallery/gallery/README.md

 ## Getting Started

 This project is a simple images gallery.
-Run the project you need:
+For running this project:
 ```
-  cd path/to/flutter/app
+  cd gallery/
   flutter run
 ```